canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 ```

 ## Upgrade Istio

+Upgrade of istio components is performed according to Istio's [best practices](https://istio.io/latest/docs/setup/upgrade/), which requires upgrading charms in sequence.
+For more details on upgrading and troubleshooting `istio-pilot` and `istio-ingressgateway` charms, please refer to [this document](https://github.com/canonical/istio-operators/blob/main/charms/istio-pilot/README.md).
+It is assumed that the deployed `istio-pilot` and `istio-ingressgateway` version alongside Charmed Kubeflow 1.6 is 1.11.

 Upgrade of Istio service mesh components is performed according to Istio instructions and invloves upgrading charms in sequence.
 Note that `istio-gateway` charm should always me removed before starting upgrade.
 For more details on Istio upgrade and how to debug failed upgrades refer to [this document](https://github.com/canonical/istio-operators/blob/main/charms/istio-pilot/README.md).
 It is assumed that `istio-pilot` version in Charmed Kubeflow deployed is 1.11.